AnYpku/PKU-Cluster/README.md

 # Ntuple code set up

 Select final state that we interested in.
-Build framework to transfer MiniAod or NanoAod to tree files.
+Build framework to transfer MiniAod or NanoAod to root tree files.

 # Analysis stage